 Building on a successful model

 Markets for a Sustainable Future builds on our overwhelmingly successful 2018 initiative, the Alliance for Sustainable Landscapes and Markets.
-We’ve partnered with the Coffee Producers Network of Oaxaca to share climate-smart agriculture practices with 1,000 smallholder farmers across the state, and to connect them with markets for their beans.
+Under this initiative, we worked with the Coffee Producers Network of Oaxaca to share climate-smart agriculture practices with 1,000 smallholder farmers across the state, and to connect them with markets for their beans.
 As a result, farmers have restored 35 hectares of land, established four plant nurseries that produced 20,000 native trees, and initiated a reforestation effort.

-We’re also working with coffee farmers in the Tacaná region to improve climate resilience and agricultural practices.
-As part of this work, a group of 150 coffee farmers are working toward Rainforest Alliance certification.
-Their coffee plots integrate natural vegetation and healthy ecosystems, making them efficient buffers to the Volcán Tacaná Biosphere Reserve; farmers have restored 52.5 hectares (130 acres) of forest within the reserve itself.
+We’re also working with coffee farmers in the Tacaná region of Chiapas to improve climate resilience and agricultural practices.
+As part of this work, a group of 150 organic coffee farmers achieved Rainforest Alliance certification in 2021.
+Their coffee plots integrate natural vegetation and healthy ecosystems, making them efficient buffers to the Volcán Tacaná Biosphere Reserve.
+Farmers restored 52.5 hectares of forest within the reserve itself.

-Using a similar approach, we provided training in sustainable farming methods to mango producers in Oaxaca and worked with them to strengthen their business skills so they could sell directly to buyers.
-As a result, for the first time, these farmers sold their mangos directly to the Mexican juice company JUMEX and are now poised to sell to Walmart Mexico.
+Avocados are just one of the fruit crops we work on in Mexico.
+We have also provided training in more sustainable farming methods to mango producers in Oaxaca and worked with them to strengthen their business skills so they could sell directly to buyers.
+As a result, for the first time, these farmers sold their mangos directly to the Mexican juice company JUMEX and to Walmart Mexico.
+We’re replicating this model with mango and vegetable growers in Mexico City and Oaxaca.

-In the states of Yucatán, Quintana Roo, Campeche, Oaxaca, and Jalisco, we are overseeing efforts to disperse more than $3 million in small grants among two kinds of groups: underserved or vulnerable populations (including women, youth, and those without land tenure) and established community enterprises, such as producer associations and ejidos.
+In the states of Yucatán, Quintana Roo, Campeche, Oaxaca, and Jalisco, we oversaw the dispersal of more than $3 million in small grants to two groups: vulnerable populations (women, youth, and those without land tenure) and established community enterprises, such as producer associations and ejidos.
+It’s all part of the World Bank Strategic Climate Fund’s innovative beneficiaries of the initiative.
+As the executing agency in Mexico, The Rainforest Alliance has provided extensive support, training, and oversight, but the national steering committee and regional sub-committees—all staffed by Indigenous and local people—made all the granting and financial decisions.